You will need to use a more specific selector than .select2-search__field

 Notes:

-1. By using the keydown event instead of the keypress event (which is deprecated, by the way), you can prevent invalid keypresses from registering in the input field at all, so you don’t need to remove them from the input field’s value.
+event (which is deprecated, by the way), you can prevent invalid keypresses from registering in the input field at all, so you don’t need to remove them from the input field’s value.

-2. I haven’t tested this code, so it might have some bugs, but you should be able to follow the general approach outlined here.
+- I haven’t tested this code, so it might have some bugs, but you should be able to follow the general approach outlined here.

 Good luck with your project!